RevMask/Achiever/commands_general.md

 Displays current time.
 If no timezone is given, time will be in UTC.
 Timezones are [available here](../master/extra/timezones.txt)

 **dudeme [remove]**
+(No longer used; see description)
 Request or remove the Dude role.
 Will assign you to the Dude role.
 You can remove the Dude role by including the optional `remove` keyword.
-This command may be deprecated.
+This command has been deprecated and removed.
 Recently the `#autorole` channel was created with a message for the Dude and Ordained roles.

 **info [subject]**
 *aliases:* kb, what, whatis, what_is